jsonstat/toolkit/docs/INSTALL.md

 </script>
 ```

-The Toolkit ECMAScript module works on any browser that support ECMAScript modules.
+The Toolkit ECMAScript module works on any browser that supports ECMAScript modules.

 ## Node.js